NgNority/Home_assistant_Basestation/README.md

 You can change the name and the MAC address accordingly.

 One more reboot and they should now show up in your Overview!

+## NOTE!
+After booting up, it might take a minute or two before the stations are found!
+Just wait a little bit and it should find them.